Enhanced cooperation: Permanent Structured Cooperation in Defence

 On 7 September 2017 an agreement was made between EU foreign affairs ministers to move forward with PESCO with 10 initial projects.
-The agreement was signed on 13 November by 23 of the 28 members states.
+The agreement was signed on 13 November by 23 of the 28 member states.
 Ireland and Portugal notified the High Representative and the Council of the European Union of their desire to join PESCO on 7 December 2017.
-Denmark does not participate as it has an opt-out from the Common Security and Defence Policy, nor did the United Kingdom, which withdrew from the EU in 2020.
+Denmark did not originally participate as it had an opt-out from the Common Security and Defence Policy, nor did the United Kingdom, which withdrew from the EU in 2020.
 Malta opted-out as well.

+However, following the Russian invasion of Ukraine in February 2022, the Danish parliament adopted a proposal in favour of Denmark participating in the Common Security and Defence Policy, including the European Defence Agency and PESCO, on 8 April 2022.
+Danish voters approved ending the opt-out in a 1 June 2022 referendum, which became effective 1 July.
+Subsequently, Denmark proceeded to consider participating in PESCO, which was approved by Parliament in March 2023.
+The Council of the EU approved Denmark joining PESCO on 23 May 2023.

 Open Method of Coordination

 The Open Method of Coordination is a method of governance in the European Union, based on the voluntary cooperation of its member states.
 The open method rests on soft law mechanisms such as guidelines and indicators, benchmarking and sharing of best practice.
 This means that there are no official sanctions for laggards.
 Rather, the method's effectiveness relies on a form of peer pressure and naming and shaming, as no member state wants to be seen as the worst in a given policy area.